France Passion Plaisance have 8 different self-drive boats for you to choose from.

 High above the river and dating from the 13th century, the castle of Cénevières was built as a defensive fort.

-Added to this, one of the most spectacular examples of prehistoric art can be found in the underground art galleries in the Pech Merle cave.
+One of the most spectacular examples of prehistoric art can be found in the underground art galleries in the Pech Merle cave.